-19. RELATED PARTIES
+17. RELATED PARTIES

-a) Key management personnel
+(a) Key management personnel

-Refer to the Remuneration Report contained in the Directors' Report for details of the remuneration paid or payable to each member of the Company's key management personnel for the year ended 30 June 2022.
+Refer to the Remuneration Report contained in the Directors' Report for details of the remuneration paid or payable to each member of the Company's key management personnel for the year ended 30 June 2023.
+The total remuneration paid to the KMP of the Company during the year are as follows: